 DomainContextfrom the JDBC

 - Click the Load button to load the

 DBservicenamein the DB Service, if it cannot load, you can copy and paste the

 - Test the connection, if succeffuly, click the Save button.

-After create the new connection, if you can expand the left panel, you will find the Connection Details of the new LDAP connection, shown as the highlighted area below:
+After creating the new connection, if you expand the left panel, you can find the Connection Details of the new LDAP connection, shown as the highlighted area below:

 The Connection Details has the following format:

 servicename from the Connection Details are the fully qualified domain name (FQDN) for the Oracle host resolved from the LDAP.